RedHatInsights/insights-results-aggregator/README.md

 ## Rules

 The user has the ability to disable a rule/health check recommendation that they're not interested in to stop it from showing in OCM.
-The user also has the ability to re-enable the rule, in case they later become interested in it, or in the case of an accidental disable, for exapmle.
+The user also has the ability to re-enable the rule, in case they later become interested in it, or in the case of an accidental disable, for example.

 This is made possible by using these two endpoints:
 `clusters/{cluster}/rules/{rule_id}/disable`